MartijnWallage/42_MiniRT/README.md

 That is already enough information to make a basic picture: for each pixel whose ray intersects with an object, its colour will be the colour of the object mixed with the colour of the ambient lighting.
 The pixels whose rays don't intersect with any object will be black.

-We then shoot another ray from the spotlight (or several rays from the several spotlights) to that point on the surface of the object, and calculate how the light effects the colour of the object.
+We then shoot another ray from the spotlight (or several rays from the several spotlights) to that point on the surface of the object, and calculate how the light affects the colour of the object.

 For the bonus version, this second calculation comprises both diffuse and specular lighting.
 We also implemented anti-aliasing and, because anti-aliasing slowed the whole thing down so much, multi-threading.